rshafi2/Dashboard/README.md

 ![travelApp_homepage](https://user-images.githubusercontent.com/41709286/72227658-66c33d00-356d-11ea-89c3-e459306b00e9.PNG)

 ## Travel App Model
-With Django, you don’t have to use SQL (unless you want to), instead, you use a Django model to access the database.The models.py is mapped to the database.
-When you create a model Django executes SQL to create a corresponding table in the database.
+With Django, you don’t have to use SQL (unless you want to), instead, you use a Django Model to access the database.
+So, for this project we used the Django Model to access the database.
+The models.py is mapped to the database and when you create a model, Django executes SQL to create a corresponding table in the database.
+The Django Model contains the essential fields and behaviors of the data we were storing and here in this app it kept track of details related to a trip.

-Philosophy of the Model:

-it’s the single, definitive source of truth for your data.
-Contains the essential fields and behaviors of the data you’re storing
-Migrations are entirely derived from the models file and are essentially a history that Django can go through to update your database schema to match the current models

-Activating Models: To include a created app in a project you need to add a reference to its configuration class in the INSTALLED_APPS settings.py.
-The model schema here kept track of

 ![TravelApp_modelSchema](https://user-images.githubusercontent.com/41709286/72228090-9116f980-3571-11ea-9900-d1d9bc69901b.PNG)